Zeutschler/tinyolap/doc/source/backlog.rst

   - **Encryption** - Data is encrypted using Fernet symetric encryption.
 This can be seen as a secure encryption (although you'll never know).
-Please be aware, that if you forget the password of an enrypted TinyOlap database, your work and data is lost.
+Please be aware, that if you forget the password of an encrypted TinyOlap database, your work and data is lost.
 For further information, please visit: https://github.com/fernet/spec

 -----------------